Death of Michael Jackson: Media coverage and internet activity

 Specials about Jackson aired on multiple television stations around the world.
 The British soap opera EastEnders added a last-minute scene to the June 26 episode, in which the character Denise Johnson discussed the news with Patrick Trueman.
 Magazines including Time published commemorative editions.
 A scene that had featured Jackson's sister La Toya was cut from the film Brüno out of respect toward Jackson's family.

 According to an analysis released by the Global Language Monitor (GLM), 72 hours after his death, Jackson became the ninth-most-covered news item in global print and electronic media.
 For the Internet and social media, Jackson was number two, behind the election of President Barack Obama.
 Commentators discussed Jackson's work and his "profoundly tragic figure".
-Le Figaro columnist Yann Moix said that although Jackson, like his iconic Moonwalk, lived life in reverse, the world at his death shed "identical and universal tears".
+Le Figaro columnist Yann Moix said that although Jackson, like his moonwalk dance move, lived life in reverse, the world at his death shed "identical and universal tears".

-A Pew Research Center survey found that two-thirds of Americans believed the coverage of Jackson's death was excessive, while 3% felt it was insufficient.
+A Pew Research Center survey found that two-thirds of Americans believed the coverage of Jackson's death was excessive, while 3 percent felt it was insufficient.
 In the UK, the BBC received over 700 complaints from viewers who thought his death dominated the news.
 On June 29, American conservative commentator Rush Limbaugh said the coverage was a "horrible disgrace" and lent his support to activist-ministers Jesse Jackson and Al Sharpton, who were fighting to stem the press' speculation about what caused the death.
 Other conservatives, including commentator Bill O'Reilly and Congressman Peter T. King, also disapproved the receiving of the media attention about Jackson's death.
 Meanwhile, Hugo Chávez, the President of Venezuela, called the pop star's death some "lamentable news", but criticized CNN for covering the death more heavily than the Honduran coup d'état.

 In 2009, Jackson's family paid social media marketing company uSocial.net to increase the numbers of followers on Jackson's Twitter profile.
 According to the New York Daily News, uSocial was contracted to deliver 25,000 followers to the account.